EPCCed/2026-03-02-Fortran-intro/_episodes/18-further-functions.md

 ```
 This has provided a full, explicit, statement about the interface of the
 function `my_mappping()`.
 (Note that the dummy argument names are not
-significant, but the function name is.)
+significant, but the function name and the argument types and intents are.)

 The compiler should now be able to check the arguments are used correctly
 in the calling program (as if we had declared the function in a module).